Augeas

 In Greek mythology, Augeas (or Augeias, /ɔːˈdʒiːəs/, Αὐγείας), whose name means "bright", was king of Elis and father of Epicaste.
-Some say that Augeas was one of the Argonauts.
+Some ancient authors say that Augeas was one of the Argonauts.
 He is known for his stables, which housed the single greatest number of cattle in the country and had never been cleaned, until the time of the great hero Heracles.
+The derivative adjective augean came to signify a challenging task, typically improving or fixing something that is currently in a bad condition.

 Family

 Augeas's lineage varies in the sources: he was said to be either the son of Helios either by Nausidame or Iphiboe, or of Eleios, or of Poseidon, or of Phorbas and Hyrmine.
 In the latter account, Augeas was probably the brother of Actor, Tiphys and Diogeneia.
 His children were Epicaste, Phyleus, Agamede, Agasthenes, and Eurytus.

 Mythology

 The fifth Labour of Heracles (Hercules in Latin) was to clean the Augean (/ɔːˈdʒiːən/) stables.
 Eurystheus intended this assignment both as humiliating (rather than impressive, like the previous labours) and as impossible, since the livestock were divinely healthy (immortal) and therefore produced an enormous quantity of dung (ἡ ὄνθος).
-These stables had not been cleaned in over thirty years, and 3,000 cattle lived there.
+Three thousand cattle lived in the stables, which had not been cleaned in over thirty years.
 However, Heracles succeeded by rerouting the rivers Alpheus and Peneus to wash out the filth.

 Augeas reacted angrily because he had promised Heracles one tenth of his cattle if the job was finished in one day.
-He refused to honor the agreement, and Heracles killed him after completing the tasks.
-Heracles gave his kingdom to Phyleus, Augeas' son, who had been exiled for supporting Heracles against his father.
+He refused to honour the agreement, and Heracles killed him after completing the tasks.
+Heracles gave Augeas' kingdom to Phyleus, Augeas' son, who had been exiled for supporting Heracles against his father.

 According to the odes of the poet Pindar, Heracles then founded the Olympic Games:

 Eurystheus discounted the success of this labour because the rushing waters had done the work of cleaning the stables and because Heracles was paid.
 Stating that Heracles still had seven labours to do, Eurystheus then sent Heracles to defeat the Stymphalian Birds.